-With the Macrobond Excel add-in you can import data from Macrobond into Microsoft Excel and easily keep it updated with the latest values.
-You can also upload data from Excel and use as in-house series in Macrobond.
+With the Macrobond Excel add-in (which works as Excel connector to Macrobond) you can import data from Macrobond into Microsoft Excel and easily keep it updated with the latest values.
+You can also create a custom series by uploading data from Excel and use as in-house series in Macrobond.

 Depending on your version of Excel, the add-in can look a bit different.

 - Data set interaction

 - Uploading series